-• I can receive the gift or gratuity if it is worth less than \$25.
+I can receive the gift or gratuity if it is worth less than \$25.

 A common misconception concerning §1115 is that the dollar value of the gift determines whether or not a public servant can receive it.
 However, the law does not set a monetary threshold.
 If the gift does not fall under one of the exceptions, then it is a prohibited gift regardless of its price.
-Where the exception for food and drink applies, it is limited to \$62.
+Where the exception for food and drink applies, it is limited to \$77.

-• Teachers and other school employees may accept gifts valued at \$25 or less and \$75 as a total in one calendar year from or on behalf of students or former students.
+• Teachers and other school employees may accept gifts valued at \$25 or less and \$75 as a total in one cal-